abhishek-kumar-code/Redfish_Public/Specification.md

 The HTTP specification defines headers that can be used in request messages.
 The following table defines those headers and their requirements for Redfish Services and Clients.

 For Redfish Services:
-* Redfish Services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "Yes", or if the value is set to "Conditional" under the conditions noted in the Description column.
+* Redfish Services shall process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "Yes", or if the value is set to "Conditional" under the conditions noted in the Description column.
-* Redfish Services should understand and be able to process the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "No".
+* Redfish Services should process the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "No".

 For Redfish Clients (sending the HTTP requests):
 * Redfish Clients shall include the headers in the following table as defined by the HTTP 1.1 specification if the value in the Client Requirement column is set to "Yes", or if the value in the Client Requirement column is set to "Conditional" under the conditions noted in the Description column.